 Hanauma Bay parking fees are collected when you arrive and are made in cash.
 The fee for parking is $3 for visitors and $1 for residents.

-The rental concession for fins and mask has reopened.
+The rental concession for fins and masks has reopened.
 The fee is $20 per day per set.
 Lockers are also available.

 Some flexibility for those without technology?

 At least at the present time, a “limited amount of walk-in or drive-in access without an online reservation will continue to be allowed.
 On-site payment for entry is available.”
 What the limit is or how long it may continue for those without internet access, is not clear.
-Previously the city had said that up to 25% might be available in-person, but that is no longer clear.
+Previously the city had said that up to 25% of the tickets might be available in person, but that is no longer clear.

 Rules for Hawaii residents and the military are different.

-Residents of Hawaii with valid ID can visit without a reservation from 645 am to 9 am Wednesdays through Sundays.
-Also, military members and their dependents get free entry with their military IDs.
+Residents of Hawaii with valid IDs can visit without reservations during public hours of operation.
+Military members and their dependents get free entry with their military IDs.

 Other important rules.

-No commercial activities including tours are allowed and taxis may not transport visitors into Hanauma Bay.
-In addition, there is no public bus service into Hanauma Bay at this time.
+No outside commercial activities, including tours, are allowed on the premises, and taxis may not transport visitors into Hanauma Bay.

 Concession hours.